Garage Door Lubricant Service

 The noises your garage door makes are secondary to the real issue at hand.
 The noise is just a way of alerting you to the fact that several of the parts that comprise your garage door system need constant lubrication.
 The hinges, the tracks, the springs, even the rollers all need attention every few months in order for your garage door to function smoothly.
 If you don’t properly lubricate your garage door, it starts to make noise to alert you that there’s something wrong.
 The lubrication process you need is going to be based upon the configuration of your door.

-Whether you do it yourself or you call on our professionals in Seattle, the steps you follow or we follow are going to be the same.
+Whether you do it yourself or you call on our professionals in Las Vegas, the steps you follow or we follow are going to be the same.
 When we show up on site, we’ll always start by cleaning the tracks.
 The tracks need to be clean with a rag to remove any buildup that is preventing the components from sliding.
 They shouldn’t be lubricated until you clean them.
 After that, we’ll move on to the springs.
 The springs should be sprayed down on a regular basis because lubricant keeps them moving day in and day out.
 Next, we tackle the hinges.
 The hinges are important as are there pivot points.
 Plastic pivot points don’t need lubrication, but everything else such as steel will.
 After that, we move on to the rollers.
 Rollers that make contact with the track need lubrication around the bearings.
 You don’t want to get any lubrication on the nylon wheels.
 If your rollers are all metal you won’t have to be as precise when applying the lubricant, but you’ll want to remove any excess so that nothing drips down onto your garage floor.
 Finally, give any locks that are difficult to open a good shot of lubricant as well because they can help free up keys that are sticking.

 Once everything is complete, you want to open and close the door several times so that the newly applied lubricant has a chance to move around.
 If there is noise still coming from your garage door, follow it and add more lubricant to the area in question.